Ego Defense Mechanisms

 May 27, 2012 Leave a comment

 After reading about Freud this week, in Theories of Personality, I’ve been thinking a lot about defense mechanisms and wanting to explore that topic a bit more.
 Freud described defense mechanisms as coming from a psychological need to protect the ego.
 Modern research seems to concur with Freud on that point, although concepts of “ego” have changed over the years along with the list of defense mechanisms.
 Expanding on Freud, researcher George Vaillant (2000) found that hierarchies exist within defense mechanisms, from least to most mature and least to most adaptive.
 Interestingly, Vaillant included “suppression” in his list of most mature and adaptive defense mechanisms, and the DSM-IV agrees, which is a mechanism not included in Freud’s research, to my knowledge.
 Both Freud and Vaillant seem to agree that sublimation is among the healthiest defense mechanisms.
-I will be exploring both Freud’s views on defense mechanisms as well as Vaillant’s, and venture briefly into discussion the display of defense mechanisms at work, particularly among those in leadership roles.
+I will be exploring both Freud’s views on defense mechanisms as well as Vaillant’s, and venture briefly into discussing the display of defense mechanisms at work, particularly among those in leadership roles.

 Freud talked about “id” as the unconscious, drive-related, pleasure-seeking part of the brain and the “ego” as the conscious, reality-driven, decision making part of the brain (Feist and Feist, p.
 28 – 29).
 Today, based on research and brain-imaging technology, psychologists consider the id as comparable to the limbic system—the primitive, “feeling/emotional” brain, and the ego as comparable to the neocortex—the more evolved, “thinking” brain (Reeve, 2009, 404).
 So, it seems that, in concept, Freud was a pioneer in understanding the primitive versus more evolved components of personality and motivation.
 Freud considered the ego as highly adaptive in response to the instincts and drives of the id; he referred to the id as “force” and the ego as “counterforce.”
 He saw the id as the drive behind human needs to obtain pleasure and avoid pain.
 The ego, in part, keeps the impulsive and often unconscious urges of the id in check.
 Defense mechanisms, also called “ego defenses,” came about to help the ego protect itself from and deal with anxiety stemming from needs of the id, the morals of the superego, and the realities of the external world.
 Ego defenses are considered involuntary mental mechanisms that distort our view of reality to reduce stress, as opposed to more conscious mechanisms such as seeking social support or using cognitive strategies (Vaillant, 2000).
 Freud came up with the following ego defenses: repression, reaction formation, displacement, fixation, regression, projection, introjection, and sublimation.
 I won’t define these now, but will define and discuss several of them later in context of modern views of ego defenses.